Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_routes"></a> [front\_door\_routes](#input\_front\_door\_routes)

-Description:   Manages a Front Door (standard/premium) Route.
+Description:   Manages a map of Front Door (standard/premium) Routes.

   - `name` - (Required) The name which should be used for this Front Door Route.
 Valid values must begin with a letter or number, end with a letter or number and may only contain letters, numbers and hyphens with a maximum length of 90 characters.
   - `origin_group_key` - (Required) The key of the origin group to associate the route with.